 This can cause some challenges 😬

-Below (in the videos) we put some of the most important ISO 19650 guidance, along with the included ISO templates, aims to help teams follow a consistent way of working (with respect to information management and BIM).
+Below (in the videos) we put some of the most important ISO 19650 guidance concepts, along with the included ISO templates to help teams follow a simple and consistent way of working (with respect to information management and BIM).

 ISO 19650 Guidance on Document Types